bayknight/motif-mark/README.md

 Output files will be outputted to folder where fastafile is held.

-psuedo_plan folder contains 2 example file sets and outputs as well as a brief example of basic pycairo.
+psuedo_plan folder contains 3 example file sets and outputs as well as a brief example of basic pycairo.
+Fig_1* were provided by instructors.

 future directions: